 Prototype – Natural ventilation chimney

-Project for a building ventilated by natural ventilation stacks
+Project for a building ventilated by natural ventilation chimneys

-In this study, EOLIOS studied several types of chimney and determined which offered the best airflow.
+In this study, EOLIOS studied several types of chimneys and determined which one offers the best airflow.

 Project